cosmic-striker/flight-ticket-booking-django/README.md

 ﻿# flight-ticket-booking-django
-#create a virtual environment in python and run this code python "-m venv env"
+#create a virtual environment in python and run this code " python -m venv env "